Ares-Developers/Ares-docs/new/superweapons/types/genericwarhead.rst

 Don't forget that the :type:`BuildingType` will need :tag:`DamageSelf=yes` set (just like the Soviet Nuclear Missile Silo) if you want the warhead to be capable of damaging the firing building.

-.. index:: Super Weapons; New super weapon type: GenericWarhead (detonate any warhead at target cell).

 .. versionadded:: 0.1